adamflentz/Game-Design-Group-7/README.md

 ```
 Up to 4 controllers supported (including keyboard)
 ```
-The controls below refer to a PS4 controller setup (not tested with any other controller type)and a standard keyboard setup.
+The controls below refer to a PS4 controller setup (not tested with any other controller type) and a standard keyboard setup.

 Move - Arrow Keys / D-pad
 Interact/Read Clue - Z / X button
 Attack - X / Circle
 Run(Brother only) - C / Square
+Sacrifice yourself to the haunting entity and witness the meaning of death - V / Triangle